LogicalOverflow/MasterStats/README.md

 but when I reached around 100000 summoners, the database got really slow.
 So I decided to go for DynamoDB, as I used it a little bit already while looking around the AWS Management Console.
-I created my tables and transferred all the data from the MySQL to DynamoDB using some java code.
+I created my tables and transferred all the data from the MySQL to DynamoDB using some Java code.
 While transferring I updated my code to use annotated data classes for the DynamoDB items and the a mapper to access the database.
 Additionally I rework all my function (statistic generation, adding summoners, etc.) to be able to use DynamoDB.